B-gann21/little-esty-shop/README.md

     * `bundle`
     * `rails db:create`
 * Run the test suite with `bundle exec rspec`.
+* If you are running the server locally, you must run `rails csv_load:all` to seed the database with Merchants, Items and Invoices
 * Run your development server with `rails s` to see the app in action.

 ### Interaction with this web app is described through the following user stories.
-They can be performed by visiting [our heroku app](little-etsy-cbac.herokuapp.com), or by running `rails s` in your terminal and navigating to `localhost:3000/{uri}`.
+They can be performed by visiting [our heroku app](little-etsy-cbac.herokuapp.com) and adding `/{uri}` to the end of your url bar, or by running `rails s` in your terminal and navigating to `localhost:3000/{uri}`.

 ## Merchants